Home / Blog /

 • At the outset of new projects, hold a team meeting to set work expectations, hours of availability, and other boundary-setting details.

 • Reevaluate time off and vacation policies so that employees are incentivized to take time off regularly.
-Possibly schedule mandatory company-wide “holidays” to encourage R&R.
+Possibly schedule mandatory company-wide “holidays” to encourage rest and relaxation.

 Open the lines of communication between employees and managers.